Skycoder42/QHotkey/README.md

 ## Building

 QHotkey supports both Qt6 and Qt5.
 When using Qt6, version 6.2.0 or later required.
-It can be built by either the CMake or qmake building systems.
+It can be built using the CMake building system.

 ### CMake